Torsion function on character varieties: Character varieties

-The component $X$ corresponds to a minimal prime ideal $\frp$ of $B[M]$ such that $k[X] =B[M]/\frp$ is the function algebra of $X$.
-Denote by $k(X)$ the fraction field of $k[X]$, and by $\chi_X$ the composition $B[M] \to k[X] \to k(X)$, it is irreducible as a $k(X)$-character.
-The following is an immediate consequence of Proposition \ref{repr}, since one-dimensional varieties over $k$ have a function field which has transcendance degree 1 over $k$.
+In this subsection we define the so-called tautological representation.
+It has a long story in the study of character varieties, see among others \cite{CS83,CGLS,CCGLS,DFJ}, and for instance \cite{FKN} for character varieties in higher rank groups.
+It will be our main tool to define the Reidemeister torsion globally on the character variety. \medbreak Let $X$ be an irreducible component of $X(M)$ of irreducible type (in the sense of Definition \ref{irreducible type}).
+The component $X$ corresponds to a minimal prime ideal $\frp$ of $B[M]$ such that $k[X] =B[M]/\frp$ is the algebra of functions of $X$.
+Denote by $k(X)$ the fraction field of $k[X]$, it is called the function field of $X$.
+Let $\chi_X$ the composition $\chi_X \colon B[M] \to k[X] \to k(X)$.
+Since $X$ is of irreducible type, $\chi_X$ induces an irreducible $k(X)$-character.
+The following is an immediate consequence of Proposition \ref{repr}, since the function field of any one-dimensional variety over $k$ has transcendance degree 1 over $k$.

-\begin{prop} Let $X$ be a one-dimensional component of irreducible type of $X(M)$.
-Then there is a representation $\rho_X: \pi_1(M) \to \Sldeux(k(X))$, called the \textit{tautological representation}, defined up to conjugation, whose character is $\chi_X$. \end{prop}
+\begin{prop} Let $X$ be a one-dimensional component of irreducible type of~$X(M)$.
+Then there is an absolutely irreducible representation, denoted by $\rho_X: \pi_1(M) \to~\Sldeux(k(X))$, whose character is $\chi_X$.
+It is called the \textit{tautological representation} and it is defined up to $\GL_2(k(X))$-conjugation, \end{prop}